axl8713/ammensa/README.md

 AMMensa checks every morning for the cafeteria PDF menu, downloads it, parses it, and finally makes it accessible through a Web page.

-Currently, the project is hosted on Heroku: https://ammensa.herokuapp.com/
+The project is hosted on Render: https://ammensa.onrender.com/

 ### Built with